vpinball/vpinball/docs/Build Differences.md

 It runs on all Windows builds starting from Windows XP and is the reference build.

 The following features are only offered by the DirectX 9 version:
-- 10 bit rendering (note that VPX does not support HDR output, this limit the gradient banding effects but does not change the brightness range)
+- 10 bit rendering (note that VPX does not support HDR output, so this limits the gradient banding effects but does not change the brightness range)
 - Requesting a maximum frame latency to be honored by the GPU driver.

 ## OpenGL